graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - And the safest thing you can do for your gateway: trusted documents, aka persisted ops
 - The real-time section adds real-time capabilities with NATS-powered subscriptions that scale horizontally
 - We finish with production-grade observability using dynamic logging and OpenTelemetry tracing
-- Each step includes a git commit so you can follow along or jump to any specific point
+- Each step will have a git commit so you can follow along or jump to any specific point
 - By the end you'll have a complete production-ready federated system -->